imranashraf/mcprof/README.md

         export PATH=$PIN_ROOT:$PATH

 * You can also add these lines, for instance, to your `.bashrc` in case you are using `bash` to export these variable automatically on opening a terminal.

+* Test Pin by the following command: pin -version

 * Download `MCProf` and copy and extract it to the directory where you want to compile it.